dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/api-reference/mrz-scanner-config.md

 ### setBeepEnabled

-Set whether to trigger a beep sound when a MRZ is scanned.
+Sets whether the beep sound is triggered or not when a MRZ is scanned.

 ```java
 void setBeepEnabled(boolean beepEnabled);